AG Healey suing mental health center for false billing and unlicensed patient care

 “This company provided substandard care to many vulnerable patients and fraudulently billed the state for its inadequate services,” AG Healey stated in the news release.
 “MassHealth members deserve competent treatment from qualified individuals, and our office will continue to take action in order to remove these significant barriers to accessing critical mental health care in our state.”

+The AG’s Office says it’s suing the mental health care for treble damages, civil penalties, and prejudgement interest.

-AG Healey’s investigation came after word surfaced that a lawsuit was filed in the state’s U.S. District Court by a former employee of the mental health center in 2015.
+AG Healey’s investigation came after word came out that a lawsuit was filed in the state’s U.S. District Court by a former employee of the mental health center in 2015.

+According to the news release, the AG’s investigation revealed that the mental healthcare facility had a pattern of hiring unlicensed, unqualified and unsupervised staff, which was in violation of MassHealth regulations.
+SBMHC submitted false claims to MassHealth, violating the state’s False Claims Act.

+The attorney general’s office said that all 17 healthcare facilities listed in the claim had gaps, stating that, “many of the employees at SBMHC clinics who were performing mental health services did not have degrees in social work (and therefore were not even license-eligible) and instead had degrees in such areas as expressive therapy, art therapy, creative arts therapy, school counseling, somatic counseling, and agency counseling.”